 This never happens.

 Instead, I stumble out of their warm bed and look frantically for my phone to check the time.
-I sprint to the mall before it closes because one of my kids has outgrown his fall jacket and the other has destroyed all of her socks.
+I sprint to the mall before it closes because one of my kids has outgrown his jacket and the other has destroyed all of her socks.
 While I’m there, I pick up new work pants for my husband and grab a copy of that novel I need for book club.
 I leave the mall and grab a coffee before Starbucks closes, then head over to the 24-hour grocery store to pick up food for the week.
-On the way home, I might have to fill up on gas or pop into the drug store (also open 24 hours, thank God) because I forgot to grab a birthday card for that party on the weekend or a gift card for that awesome teacher who’s leaving the school and also, we’re low on Children’s Tylenol and Band-Aids.
+On the way home, I might have to fill up the gas tank or pop into the drug store (also open 24 hours, thank God) because I forgot to grab a birthday card for that party on the weekend or a gift card for that awesome teacher who’s leaving the school and also, we’re low on Children’s Tylenol and Band-Aids.
 There’s always something.
 There are usually many things.

-Sure, there are evenings that I stay in and watch a show with my husband or play Words With Friends on my phone until the screen is a tired blur.
+Sure, there are evenings that I stay in and watch a show with my husband or play Words with Friends on my phone until the screen is a tired blur.
 But many other nights, I meet a friend for coffee or (less often) join them for a workout class, attend a school council meeting or run some random errand that couldn’t be fit into my day.
 Sometimes I take my laptop to a coffee shop and catch up on work.
 Other nights, I head to the bookstore and slowly browse the aisles, soaking in the quiet.

 I’ve taken my car to the gas station to vacuum it out at 10 pm because there was no other time to do it.
 I’ve done laundry at midnight and made school lunches at one in the morning before finally collapsing into bed.
 There is no chore I haven’t completed at an ungodly hour and no store that I haven’t cursed for closing at 9 pm.
 And my house is still a mess.